kylecoberly/docker-server-practice/README.md

 ### Containers to the Rescue

 `import`/`export` was added to node in version 12.
-If you, your teammates, or your server are using slightly different versions, you will have a difficult to diagnose problem on your hands.
+If you, your teammates, or your server are using slightly different versions, you are about to lose a few hours figuring out what happened and getting everyone on the same version.
+Luckily, containers can abstract away things like installed software versions so that anything that runs containers will run _your_ container the same.

 ## Follow Along